-Shoulds: setting rules for oneself and others in order to be good enough sets people up for hurt feelings and failure.
+Setting rules for oneself and others in order to be good enough sets people up for hurt feelings and failure.
 When we don’t achieve our shoulds for ourselves we feel guilty and even ashamed.
 When others don’t achieve our shoulds, we become angry, frustrated and resentful.

 The reality is that nobody has to do anything to be good enough.
 Inherent worth is something we are all born with.

-Personalization: blaming oneself for every event outcome whether good or bad that are in reality out of our control.
+Blaming oneself for every event outcome whether good or bad that are in reality out of our control.
 This can be particularly painful when misused.

 - That car wouldn’t have hit me if I wasn’t running late.